 Outbrain is focused on helping people discover new and compelling content online.
 As a result, the commercial applications of Outbrain are:

-• Increased page views and revenue: Outbrain can be used by publishers as a service for recommending personalised interesting content to readers to increase page views, generate revenue and enhances the user experience.
+• Increased page views and revenue: Outbrain can be used by publishers as a service for recommending personalized interesting content to readers to increase page views, generate revenue and enhances the user experience.
 Outbrain generates links to interesting content on a publisher’s own website and can also be used to link to external, revenue-generating, third-party content.

 • Attracting new audiences to content: Outbrain’s traffic acquisition programme can be used by publishers and marketers to drive new users to specific content in order grow audiences and hit advertiser targets.
-Outbrain enables content-creating organisations to attract new audiences, by including it alongside other publishers’ own editorial.
+Outbrain enables content-creating organizations to attract new audiences, by including it alongside other publishers’ own editorial.